Skip to content

 The idea: every time you cross a threshold, you acknowledge G-d's presence.
 You remember that the home you are entering (or leaving) is a Jewish home, governed by values you have committed to.
 The physical touch anchors a spiritual thought to a physical moment.

 It becomes automatic.
 I do it without thinking — the same way you might touch a photo of a loved one on your desk or glance at a meaningful object when you walk into your office.
 It is a micro-ritual of belonging.
+It is also one of those gestures that captures something essential about Orthodox Judaism — the way spiritual awareness gets woven into the smallest physical moments.

 The Mezuzah Itself